27 PE Ideas for Homeschool Get Fit & Have Fun at Home

 Homeschool PE Ideas

-We have started to allow 30 minutes a day.
-Normally around lunch time to do some form of exercise.
+We have started to allow 30 minutes a day for physical fitness.
+Normally around lunchtime to do some form of exercise.
 These are some of our favorite activities:

 - Skipping (we use this skipping rope)